 Or, How Sophie Reclaimed Her Choice.

 Want to be fearless and anti-fragile?
-Decades of research suggests the perfect predator, or outdoor enthusiast, gets 7-9 hours of sleep regularly.
+Learn how to sleep like a boss becuase decades of research suggests the perfect predator, or outdoor enthusiast, gets 7-9 hours of sleep regularly.

 7-9 hours of sleep every day.
 Period.